Blog

 The 90th Percentile (p90)

-The 90th percentile (p90) indicates that 90% of the sample values are below this threshold, while the remaining 10% are above it.
+The 90th percentile (p90) indicates that 90% of the sample values are below this threshold, while the remaining 10% are higher.
 This is useful for identifying the majority of user experiences and boosting that most users have acceptable response times.

 The 95th Percentile (p95)

-The 95th percentile (p95) shows that 95% of the sample values fall below this threshold, with the remaining 5% above it.
+The 95th percentile (p95) shows that 95% of the sample values fall below this threshold, with only 5% above it.
 This provides a more stringent measure of performance, enabling nearly all users to have a good experience.

 The 99th Percentile (p99)

-The 99th percentile (p99) represents the value below which 99% of the sample falls, leaving only 1% above it.
-This is particularly useful for identifying outliers and making it possible that even the worst-case scenarios are within acceptable limits.
+The 99th percentile (p99) represents the value below which 99% of the sample falls, leaving just 1% as outliers.
+This is particularly valuable for identifying outliers and making it possible that even the worst-case scenarios are within acceptable limits.

 Why Use Multiple Percentiles?